hyphanet/website/content/2019-09-09-false-positives.md

 As a note: The peer-count can change from release to release when parameters are optimized.
 The argumentation here stays the same, but the numbers change a bit.
-Basically people will have to look at the peer count distribution during the time of the measurement.
+People will have to look at the peer count distribution during the time of the measurement.